JaredGill/Data_Science_AirBnB/README.md

 metrics = {"RMSE_loss_train": 102.42122650146484, "RMSE_loss_val": 116.13488006591797, "RMSE_loss_test": 130.56866455078125, "R_squared_train": 0.10403494355995675, "R_squared_val": -0.23321586001659803, "R_squared_test": -0.2759211781248686, "training_duration": 56.70381259918213, "inference_latency": 0.15461945414543152}
 ```
 ![image](https://user-images.githubusercontent.com/108297203/203615063-2b88d30f-9b26-45d1-81bf-b791fbd4692e.png)
 Here we can observe the loss steadily decreases over training and validation set as the neural network finds the optimal set of parameters for the gradient.
-But there are some sharp rises in the validation curve which when taking into account the difference between training vs validation RMSE and R2, may indicate overfitting.
+But there are some sharp rises in the validation curve which when taking into account the difference between training vs validation RMSE and R2, may indicate it is still not optimal.

 ## Reusing the Framework
 Previously for Regression models the label to predict was the Price per night.
 This can be changed for another feature instead simply by changing the label when obtaining and cleaning data: